 Visit the website for more information: https://www.mayazugproject.com/

-During the exhibition ‘THIS IS NOT A LOVE SONG - Räume für Aktivierung’ (Galerie M, Berlin, 2022), funded by the the Senate Department for Culture and Europe of Berlin and by the Commission for Artistic and Scientific Projects (KKWV) of the UdK Berlin, a programme of open-air evenings was presented to accompany the installation.
-Outdoor film screenings and information evenings on the topic were curated by me and were realised in cooperation with the collective Recherche AG and with the neighbourhood association BENN - Berlin Entwickelt Neue Nachbarschaften.
+During the exhibition ‘THIS IS NOT A LOVE SONG - Räume für Aktivierung’ (Galerie M, Berlin, 2022), a program of public open-air events was presented to accompany the installation.
+The program included outdoor film screenings and informational evenings on the topic, which I curated in cooperation with the activist group Recherche AG and with the neighbourhood association BENN.

 1024_1.jpg)